zheeeng/OSX-devconfig-formula/Node.js/README.md

     brew install node

 If you are a developer, version manager for Node is the must-have.
-Two alternative choices are recommended, `n` modlues and `NVM`.
+Two alternative choices are recommended, `n` modlue and NVM.
 [This article](http://www.mattpalmerlee.com/2013/03/23/installing-and-switching-between-multiple-versions-of-node-js-n-vs-nvm/) compare them in detail.
 For avoiding the global modules don't work after node version up/degrading, NVM is finally picked.

 ## Installing Node.js with NVM